-The Well, Multi-Cultural Resource Centre is situated in Govanhill – the most diverse community in the whole of Scotland, where at least 52 languages re spoken.
-It exists to: “serve our multi-cultural neighbours holistically, and enable others to do the same”
+The Well, Multi-Cultural Resource Centre is situated in Govanhill which is the most diverse community in the whole of Scotland, where at least 52 languages re spoken.
+The Well exists to: “serve our multi-cultural neighbours holistically, and enable others to do the same”

 The Well’s roots go right back to 1963!

 The Board of Home Mission of The Church of Scotland, recognised that Glasgow had many immigrants from the sub-continent, brought by the government of the time to fill gaps in the labour market.

 As a church with responsibility for every parish, the Church of Scotland invited the Rev Emmanuel Johnson to come from the Church of Pakistan, to live and work among the Pakistani Community of Glasgow.

 One of Emmanuel’s legacies was, along with Sewa Singh Kohlie and Balwant Singh Sagoo, to persuade the British Government to recognise marriages of other religions – which in the 1960s didn’t happen.